Time For a Change in Strategy Perhaps?

 In fact, perhaps by now it should be evident to the government that even its supporters --apart from a smaller core group---are balking at the strong arm tactics as the arrest of young Ravi for something as sinister as sedition has shown.
 People are coming together in larger numbers to express their opposition to such tactics, with even the normally divided and weak opposition finding some teeth in the process.

 Perhaps it is time for the government to put on its thinking cap.
 And move towards a shift in strategy where it seeks to assimilate and unite the different sections of society by taking the farmers demands fully on board.
-And not place itself in a position where it is seen to be warring 21 year olds pursuing idealism and causes, as all in their youth do and have done.
+And not place itself in a position where it is being seen to be warring 21 year olds pursuing idealism and causes, as all in their youth do and have done.